Chateau with 4 bedrooms, 3 bathrooms and private pool in Mauzens-et-Miremont, France

 Pass through the 1st floor bedroom into the bathroom.
 Without any question, this ensuite bathroom is by far the most incongruous part of Chateau Rochette.
 Created lovingly for a teenage daughter during the 1960s - with a sunken tub! - The walls, the floor, and yes, the ceiling, are all very beautiful crimson red tiles.
 Dazzling!
 Photographs don't do it justice.

 Pass again through the 1st floor bedroom and through another door, and you will find a small room with a spiral stairway leading up into the tower and the small tower bedroom.
-Certainly a great place to be banished to, it has a single bed and the best view at Chateau Rochette.
+Certainly a great place to be banished to, it has a queen size bed and the best view at Chateau Rochette.
 Through its own door, the tower room shares the crimson bathroom with the 1st floor bedroom.

 Master Bedroom 1 - second floor